cat

 Take Both of Our Courses and Save $90!

-Safety First: What to Do If Your Cat Eats Magic Mushrooms
+Safety First: What to Do If Your Cat Ate Magic Mushrooms

 First, try to keep calm, as magic mushrooms are usually not life-threatening for cats, says Harrison.
 Call your vet, local animal emergency room, or animal poison control center as soon as possible.
 “If you suspect that your cat has ingested mushrooms, do not wait for symptoms to appear before seeking medical assistance,” Ochoa advises.